clojurescript-scope-games/gh-omnibar/README.md

 ### Firefox
  👉 [download](https://github.com/jcouyang/gh-omnibar/releases/download/v0.1.2/github_omnibar-0.1.2-fx.xpi)

- then drag it to Firefox
+ Then drag it to Firefox.

 ## How to use
-press <kbd>p</kbd> and 🎉
+Press <kbd>p</kbd> and 🎉.

 ![](https://www.evernote.com/l/ABcsG--4RF9MgbcJanT6Vb9l_8LRfDILYMUB/image.png)

 ## Dev
-it's written in ClojureScript with reagent and then compile to JavaScript.
+It's written in ClojureScript with reagent and then compiled to JavaScript.

 ### Setup Locally

 1. `lein figwhell`
 2. open http://localhost:3449

-### Build chrome and firefox extensions
+### Build Chrome and Firefox extensions

-see scripts in `ci` folder
+See scripts in `ci` folder.